City of Bradford Metropolitan District Council: Elections

-Since the last boundary changes in 2004 the council has comprised 90 councillors representing 30 wards, with each ward electing three councillors.
+Since the last boundary changes took effect for the 2026 election, the council has comprised 90 councillors representing 30 wards, with each ward electing three councillors.
 Elections are held three years out of every four, with a third of the council (one councillor for each ward) being elected each time for a four year term of office.

 Parliamentary constituencies

 The district is currently covered by five constituencies with six wards in each constituency: Bradford East, Bradford South, Bradford West, Keighley and Shipley.